pm-moyanor/athletifi-website/README.md

 ## API Routes

-The project includes several API routes that handle requests and communicate with the backend services.
-These routes are defined in the `/app/api` directory and include endpoints for user management, player dashboards, news articles, and more.
-Detailed descriptions of each API route can be found in the [API Routes](#api-routes) section.
+The project utilizes NextJS server actions and server components to communicate with the backend.
+These actions are defined within files in the `/app/actions` directory and encompass utilities for user management, player dashboards, news articles, and more.

 ## Utility Functions

 The project includes various utility functions that provide helper functionalities and abstractions for common tasks.
 These functions are organized in the `/src/utils` directory and cover areas such as data transformation, API requests, authentication, and more.
 Detailed descriptions of each utility function can be found in the [Utility Functions](#utility-functions) section.

-## State Management

-The project uses Jotai for global state management.
-Jotai is a primitive and flexible state management library for React that allows you to define global state atoms and access them from any component.
-The state atoms and custom hooks are defined in the `/src/states` directory.

 ## Styling

 The project uses Tailwind CSS for styling the user interface.
 Tailwind CSS provides a set of utility classes that can be composed to quickly build custom designs.
 The configuration for Tailwind CSS can be found in the `tailwind.config.js` file.
 Custom CSS styles are defined in the `/src/styles` directory.

+## Testing

+The project uses Jest for unit testing along with Playwright for E2E and integration testing.
+Jest test files can be found in the `/__tests__` directory while Playwright tests are organized under the `/__e2etests__`.
+Both testing directories utilize a similar folder structure as the `/app` directory for keeping our tests organized as best as possible.
+To execute Jest test suites, navigate to the root directory of the project and run `yarn test` and for Playwright you can run `yarn test:e2e` to load the test console for executing Playwright test suites.

 ## Deployment